-I buddy read this novel with four other readers of different ethnicities—TS, Emma, Jenia, and Nils—living in different parts of the world and all of us pretty much agreed that we were both in love with and terrified by the events in Jade War.
-I find it equally satisfying and astonishing that Lee was able to create a sequel that outshone the stunning quality found in Jade City, which won many readers’ hearts and the World Fantasy Award trophy last year.
-But Fonda Lee did it spectacularly; Jade War was unbelievably better than the first book.
-The fantasy genre needs more urban fantasy as refreshing and great as this series.
+I read this novel with four other readers of different ethnicity—TS, Emma, Jenia, and Nils—living in different parts of the world, and all of us pretty much agreed that we were in love with—and terrified by—the events in Jade War.
+It’s satisfying and astonishing that Lee was able to successfully create a sequel as good as this.
+Jade War topped all the stunning quality in Jade City, which has won many readers’ hearts and the World Fantasy Award trophy last year.
+But Fonda Lee did it spectacularly.
+Again, Jade War was unbelievably better than the first book.
+The fantasy genre needs more urban high fantasy as refreshing and great as this series.

 The story in Jade War takes place sixteen months after the end of Jade City.
 The official blurb on Goodreads and Amazon did a wonderful job of explaining the premise without spoiling any of the main events; read those if you want to know more about the general plot.
-Jade War took every factor of importance firmly established in the first book into account and expanded upon them deftly.
-Jade City took a bit of time—around 100 pages—for me to become comfortable and attached; Jade War flowed naturally with no dull moments from the first page until the last.
-All scene was necessary and crucial, and the plot points that I loved from the first book—such as a deadly clan war, engaging dialogues, and now, international politics too—not only existed but were improved further.
+Jade War took every factor of importance firmly established in the first book into account and Lee expanded upon them deftly.
+On my first read, Jade City took a bit of time—around 100 pages—for me to become comfortable and attached with; Jade War flowed naturally with no dull moments from the first page until the last.
+All scenes in this novel just felt necessary and crucial; the plot points that I loved from the first book—such as a deadly clan war, engaging dialogues, and now, international politics, too—not only existed but were improved further.
 Jade War also follows in the footsteps of the first book by making sure that the main themes of love, family, honor, and duty were evident in the narrative.
-Fiercer, more ambitious, and bigger in scope; the events that occurred in the first book subtly enhanced the looming tension hanging around behind the shadows of the characters.
-Lee gradually and continuously escalates the stakes that the characters encounter and the last 150 pages of the book comprised an unputdownable finale that can frankly be described as every single shit hitting the tornado.
+Fiercer, more ambitious, and bigger in scope, the events that occurred in Jade City subtly enhanced the looming tension hanging around behind the shadows of the characters.
+Lee gradually and continuously escalates the stakes that the characters encounter; the last 150 pages of the book comprised an unputdownable finale that can frankly be described as every single shit hitting the tornado.

 “People are born selfish; babies are the most selfish creatures, even though they’re helpless and wouldn’t survive a day on their own.
 Growing up and losing that selfishness—that’s what civilization is, that’s what sets us above beasts.
 If someone harms my brother, they harm me—that’s what our clan oaths are about.
 Those men weren’t your enemies—they were our enemies.”

-I don’t know why, but recently I’ve been having quite a bad luck in reading SFF books; it seems that majority of them have awesome actions and original world-building but lack the one feature that matters the most to me: stupendous characterizations.
-I’ve written more than 300 reviews and I’ve repeated this so many times already, but I simply can’t enjoy a book if I don’t care about the characters.
-Fortunately, Lee is the type of storyteller that prioritizes her characters and characterizations.
-I felt truly invested in the characters’ journeys.
-It was crystal clear that Lee understands and knows her characters really well.
-Let’s take Hilo for example.
-Being in his position, it was inevitable that he would have to do some bad stuff and my god he did.
-Even then, I was still able to understand why he did these things, and the good side of him that genuinely cares about his family compelled me to care about him.
+Recently, I’ve been having a bad streak of luck in reading SFF books; many of them do have awesome action scenes and original world-building, but they miss one feature that matters most to me, stupendous characterizations.
+I’ve written more than 300 reviews now, and I’ve repeated this so many times already, but I simply can’t enjoy a book if I don’t feel invested with the characters.
+Fortunately, Lee belongs in a type of storyteller that prioritizes her characters and characterizations.
+Since the first book, I felt truly invested in the characters’ journeys; it’s crystal clear that Lee understands and knows her characters incredibly well.
+For example, we know it’s inevitable that Hilo, being in his position, would have to do some questionable actions, and my god, he did.
+Even then, I was still able to understand why he did these things, and the good side of him that genuinely cares about his family compelled me to care further about him.